esteinig/cerebro/docs/development.md

 # checkout current feat dev branch and commit changes
 git checkout feat/new_feature
-cog commit chore "minor changes to auth api" auth git push origin feat/new_feature
+cog commit chore "minor changes to auth api" auth
+# ...
+git push origin feat/new_feature

-# create new pr to merge feat/new_feature into dev
+# create new pr with conventional commit style
+# to merge feat/new_feature into dev

 ```